espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 * Now click the `Commit new file` button
 * The window will now be in the `BangleApps/apps/timer` folder, and we now want to add the app icon.
-* In [Bangle.js First App](/Bangle.js+First+App) we downloaded a 48px icon
-as a `PNG` file, so let's use that.
+* In [Bangle.js First App](/Bangle.js+First+App) we downloaded a 48px icon as a `PNG` file, so let's use that.
-* Rename the file on your computer to `app.js` (GitHub doesn't provide a way to rename files)
+* Rename the file on your computer to `app.png` (GitHub doesn't provide a way to rename files)
 * Click `Upload files` in GitHub's `BangleApps/apps/timer` folder, upload the file, and click `Commit Changes`

-Now we need to upload the icon in a form that Bangle.js understands
+Now we need to upload the icon in a form that Bangle.js understands...

 * Go to http://www.espruino.com/Image+Converter
 * Click `Choose File` and upload the `app.png` file